LG Display struggles for footing after LCD forecasting error leads to crisis

 By early 2018, prices for many types of LCDs were in free-fall.
 Prices for 50-inch LCD television panels, for example, slid 32 percent in August versus the same month last year, according to IHS Markit.

-LG Display’s big South Korean rival, the display unit of Samsung Electronics, had begun pulling back from LCD years earlier, shutting down older LCD production lines in South Korea beginning in 2010, according to a Samsung Display official.
+LG Display’s big South Korean rival, the display unit of Samsung Electronics (005930.KS), had begun pulling back from LCD years earlier, shutting down older LCD production lines in South Korea beginning in 2010, according to a Samsung Display official.
 The company now has just two LCD factories in South Korea and one in China.

 But LG Display was caught flat-footed and is now furiously slashing LCD capacity.
 It has closed three LCD production lines since last year and abandoned plans for a new one.